 NOTE: The operator needs to ensure that the "udrInfo" of UDR instances serving the same set of users (e.g., identified by the same "groupId" or "supiRanges" and "gpsiRanges" attributes) includes the same attributes and the same attribute values consistently.
 For a given UDR instance, the operator needs to ensure that when both "supiRanges" and "gpsiRanges" attributes are present, they refer to the same set of users consistently.

+The attribute values within the "udrInfo" attribute of UDR instances serving a set of users (e.g., identified by the same "groupId" or "supiRanges" and "gpsiRanges" attributes) shall not overlap with the attribute values within the "udrInfo" attribute of UDR instances serving a different set of users.